wang0857/mtm6302-capstone-wang0857/README.md

 3. Declared a variable for date and retrieved the day with <code>getDate()</code>.
 The type of day was number, so I could set the control buttons to increase or decrease the number.
 After calculating the number, I re-assigned the value to the date variable and concatenated the variable to the URL of NASA's APOD API.
 Then, I could get the exact URL for each APOD picture by clicking control buttons.
 4. Separated the function of fetching NASA's API to deferent JS files to avoid multiply requesting NASA's APOD API.
 5. Browsed the event types of EventListner and searched for the solution on websites.
 Referred and customized the codes from websites and used <code>console.log</code> to check the properties of targeted elements and troubleshoot the problems.
+6. Since there wasn't any search bar on the top navigation on the search page, the top search bar function caused an error and thus stopped triggering the next function to fetch API.
+Therefore, I created another JavaScript file for the top search bar function to avoid triggering this function on the search page.
+7. I created an <code>Array</code> to store the selected values from the filters and used <code>for</code> loop to examine every value in the array.
+If any result's value matched the filter's value, showed the results.
+As a result, there would be multiple results in the HTML.

 ## Assets Used (Bibliography)
 - Images and Articles: <a href="https://apod.nasa.gov/apod/astropix.html">NASA APOD</a>